-Kelley Blue Book, or KBB is a common method to value a vehicle, whether that's a car or a motorcycle.
-If KBB doesn't have any information on your car or bike, don't worry.
-There are other online resources you can use to determine its value, including NADA, Edmunds, Craigslist or any other websites where vehicles are bought and sold.
-You can also take your vehicle to a dealership or a place like Carfax and ask how much they'd pay you for it.
+Many people use Kelley Blue Book (KBB) to find the value of their motor vehicle, whether it’s a car or a motorcycle.
+If KBB doesn't have any information on your vehicle don't worry.
+There are other online resources you can use to determine its value, including NADA, Edmunds, or any websites where vehicles are bought and sold.
+You can also take your vehicle to a dealership or service center or run a free Carfax report.
+You can even ask a dealer how much they'd pay you for your vehicle.

-If your vehicle needs repairs, the easiest way to account for this is by getting an estimate for how much the repair work will cost and subtracting that amount from the car's value.
-So, if you've determined that your car is worth $3,000 but you know that it needs about $500 worth of work that KBB isn't taking into consideration, the car's real value is $2,500.
+If you’re trying to figure out the value of your vehicle and it needs significant repairs, get an estimate for the repair work first.
+Then subtract that amount from the car's value.
+So, let’s say KBB says your car is worth $3,000, but you know that it needs $500 worth of work.
+In this case, you can say your car's real value is $2,500.

 If your vehicle was previously damaged and now has a salvage title, it's best to simply note that on your forms.
-That way, the trustee and their professionals have this information and you don't have to worry about what it means for the value of your car.
+That way, the trustee has this information and you don't have to worry about what it means for the value of your car.